-- Monthly forecast generation capability in GWh taking into account the energy limitations anticipated in each Scenario for each of the scheduled generating units, group of scheduled generating units within the power station or for the power station; and - 2.
+- 1. Monthly forecast generation capability in GWh taking into account the energy limitations anticipated in each Scenario for each of the scheduled generating units, group of scheduled generating units within the power station or for the power station; and - 2.
 If there are any capacity limitations associated with the energy restrictions, monthly capacity profiles for each of the scheduled generating units should also be submitted.

-Variable GELF parameters to be submitted for hydro power schemes study period.
+Variable GELF parameters to be submitted for hydro power schemes

 - 1. Active reservoir storage at the beginning of the study period in GL; - 2.
 Monthly inflows to reservoirs in GL during the study period; - 3.
 Minimum reservoir level that can be reached in each month of the study period without violating long-term reservoir management policy; and - 4.
-Any other limitations on reservoir capacities or levels that should be considered within the will not cover common energy constraints applicable for multiple power stations due to the difficulty in modelling them.
+Any other limitations on reservoir capacities or levels that should be considered within the study period.